-On the map, made by Gerhard Merkator in 16th century, in the place of today’s Novi Sad there was a settlement called Bistriz.
-In its journal about travelling down the Danube river, Hans Christian Andersen mentions Novi Sad as the “water city”.
+On the map, made by Gerhard Mercator in the 16th century, in the place of today’s Novi Sad, there was a settlement called Bistriz.
+In its journal about traveling down the Danube river, Hans Christian Andersen mentions Novi Sad as the “water city”.

-The city area covers some 130 square kilometres and has 235.000 inhabitants.
+The city area covers some 130 square kilometers and has 235.000 inhabitants.
 The first ferry (raft), which connected Novi Sad and Petrovaradin, was put in the place in 1213 and the last one in 1999.
 Novi Sad is quite sensitive to its bridges.
-134 pontoon bridges have been constructed from 1720s until 1920s.
-The history of these bridges is another story, a story so special that sometimes Novi Sad was called “the town where river runs above the bridges”.
+134 pontoon bridges have been constructed from the 1720s until the 1920s.
+The history of these bridges is another story, a story so special that sometimes Novi Sad was called “the town where the river runs above the bridges”.